 Reading Time: < 1 minute In this turbulent market, most of my stocks took hits, from China Mobile (NYSE:CHL) to Arch Coal (NYSE:ACI), to Chesepeake Energy (NYSE:CHK), Marathon Oil (NYSE:MRO), not to mention the once-high-flyers such as Sohu (Nasdaq:SOHU) and Wuxi Pharma (Nasdaq:WX), both of which I already sold.
 At the same time, I am happy to see my two

 Reading Time: < 1 minute Fannie/Freddie Short term I think it’s a deal for fed.
 But long term (it seems nobody is caring about long term these days), why should China continue to buy the Fannie/Freddie debt, for some premium over the US treasuries with substantial mortgage market risk (liquidity).
 I agree the US treasuries and Fannie/Freddie debt are co-related.
-It seems the greenback will continue to be a large part of China foreign exchange holdings.